11 Tricks to Make Boxed Cake Mix Taste Homemade

 Add Some Special Layers

 You’ll want to bake your cake in 8- or 9-inch round pans for this.
-Then, use a long knife to cut the cooled cake horizontally, spread a layer between each slice and reassemble!
-You could use homemade lemon curd, a spread like Nutella or even a creamy custard.
+Using a long knife, cut the cooled cake horizontally, spread a layer between each slice and reassemble!
+You could use homemade lemon curd or a spread like Nutella.

 3 / 11